 Giving subscribers one source for open source

 These days, "hello, world" applications can depend on a thousand packages.
-Developers need to know that all of those are under an acceptable license, are secure, have the same API they were expecting, and have someone maintaining them.
-They'd love to know about new features or capabilities they should be using, or mistakes they should be avoiding.
+Developers need to know that all of those packages are under an acceptable license, are secure, have the same API they were expecting, and have someone maintaining them.
+Developers would love to know about new features or capabilities they should be using, or mistakes they should be avoiding.
 They'd like their dependencies to feel like one piece of software, with a known level of maturity and one place to keep track of changes.

 To get here, we want to keep each package not only maintained, but maintained in a way that's visible to automated tools.
 For example, subscribers would love to follow relevant release notes without subscribing to a thousand distinct notification mechanisms.